bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Cloudy
+- Clear
-- 80% humidity
+- 82% humidity
-- 4 mph wind
+- 3 mph wind
-- 100% cloud cover
+- 34% cloud cover
 - 29 AQI 🟩
 - 0.79 inches of snow and 0.16 inches of rain expected in the next 72 hours